dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ##### Example requests

-A query for all instances associated with a specific organisation unit can look like this:
+A query for all tracked entities associated with a specific organisation unit can look like this:

     GET /api/tracker/trackedEntities?orgUnit=DiszpKrYNg8

-To query for instances using one attribute with a filter and one attribute without a filter, with one organisation unit using the descendant organisation unit query mode:
+To query for tracked entities using one attribute with a filter and one attribute without a filter, with one organisation unit using the descendant organisation unit query mode:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A
         &attribure=AMpUYgxuCaE&orgUnit=DiszpKrYNg8;yMCshbaVExv

-A query for instances where attributes are included in the response and one attribute is used as a filter:
+A query for tracked entities where attributes are included in the response and one attribute is used as a filter:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A